What will be the output of the program?

 }

-Which three statements are true?
+Which of the following statements is true?

 What will be the output of the program?